Bhpsngum/utilitiesNstuffs/README.md

 Some funny codes that will be helpful in some specific cases

 Some of them are derived from my own extension and mod code, also from other sources if they're interesting

+Feel free to contribute your idea by creating pull requests or open new issues, it would be appericated! :D

 <details>
   <summary markdown="span">Table of contents</summary>